mosa/MOSA-Project/Readme.md

 * Kernel - a small, micro-kernel operating system.
 * Device Drivers Framework - a modular, device drivers framework and device drivers.

-Read our [Frequently Asked Questions](https://github.com/mosa/MOSA-Project/wiki/Frequently-Asked-Questions) for more about this project.
+Read our [Frequently Asked Questions](https://github.com/mosa/MOSA-Project/wiki/Frequently-Asked-Questions) for more information about this project.

 ### Current Status